 Pipelines play a huge role in the transportation of products that are crucial to our day-to-day lives, such as oil and gas.
-Most people are aware of their existence and appreciate the role they play in the transmission of these substances every day.
-It goes without saying that safety is an absolute key factor in pipeline transportation.
-While the success rate is extremely high, catastrophic pipeline emergencies do occur, and it’s essential for companies operating them to have a plan in place in the event that an incident does take place.
+It goes without saying that safety is an absolute key factor in pipeline transportation, and while the success rate is extremely high, catastrophic pipeline emergencies do occur.
+It’s essential for companies operating them to have a plan in place in the event of an incident.

 This is why pipeline operators need to create an effective response plan outlining the steps to take in an emergency.
 These plans are reviewed by a regulator, who will ensure they contain all of the necessary directions for responding to an incident.
 They contain several different types of information related to the management of an emergency, such as evacuation, where access points are located and the proper communication procedures.
 A major set of guidelines that pipeline operators adhere to in the event of an emergency is the Incident Command System (ICS), which was originally put in place in southern California during a series of wildfires in the 1970s.